 You can find out if your kid has been victimized in this way by monitoring the child’s credit status using AnnualCreditReport.com once a year to request free credit reports on your child from the three major credit bureaus just as you would do for yourself.
 There should be no report for the child unless someone—presumably a fraudster—has used the child’s identity to request credit.

 If you find that there is unexpectedly a credit report for your child, you can immediately freeze the child’s credit until the child is old enough to need it.
-Most states, including the District, Maryland, and Virginia, have laws that require credit reporting agencies, if requested by consumers, to place freezes on the consumers’ credit reports.
+Most states, including Illinois, have laws that require credit reporting agencies, if requested by consumers, to place freezes on the consumers’ credit reports.
 If you have a security freeze placed on your credit record and anyone—including you—applies for credit using your personal information, the credit reporting agencies notify the creditor, which hopefully denies credit to the requestor.
-District and Virginia residents pay a $10 fee to initiate these security freezes; there are no fees to lift them.
-In Maryland, residents pay a $5 fee to initiate or remove a security freeze.
-All three jurisdictions waive all fees for victims of identity theft.
+Illinois residents pay a $10 fee to initiate or remove these security freezes; the fees are waived for seniors and victims of identity theft.

-Maryland has stepped in with a new law to close this ridiculous gap in consumer protection.
+State governments could step in with new laws to close this ridiculous gap in consumer protection.
 In May, Maryland enacted a “child identity lock” law, which starting in 2013 allows parents to freeze their children’s credit at any time, even before agencies start their credit reports.
-Consumer advocacy groups hope Maryland’s law will push the credit reporting agencies to make this option available to parents in all states (it’s the first law of its kind) and, if not, that it will be used as a model for other state legislatures.
+Consumer advocacy groups hope Maryland’s law will push the credit reporting agencies to make this option available to parents in all states and, if not, that it will be used as a model for other state legislatures.

-While District and Virginia residents hold their collective breaths and wait for other states to follow Maryland’s lead, you can take some steps on your own to be at least alerted to possible fraud.
+While we hold our collective breaths and wait for other states to follow Maryland’s lead, you can take some steps on your own to be at least alerted to possible fraud.
 First, as we’ve suggested, order credit reports for each of your children once a year through AnnualCreditReport.com knowing that, if your children have never applied for credit, the agencies should have no files on them.

 Second, periodically check with the Social Security Administration to make sure no one is using your child’s identity to report income.